Modern Java Rant

 Sadly, many developers are still using outdated versions of Java, which can lead to security vulnerabilities and other issues.

 I try to always work with the current release of Java, but I have to admit that it is not always easy.
-Below a rant about some of the issues I have encountered.
+Below is a rant about some of the issues I have encountered.
 Solving these issues or finding workarounds cost me quite some hours of my time.

 IntelliJ IDEA Slow Approach